nativescript-vue/nativescript-vue.org/content/docs/en/getting-started/2-playground-tutorial.md

 1. Drag and drop the `<TabView>` component in its place.<br/>The Playground doesn't apply code formatting and doesn't take care of indentation when inserting new components.
 1. Configure the height of the `<TabView>` to fill the screen (set it to 100%).<br/>On an iOS device the default height setting causes the tabs to show somewhere around the middle of the screen.
 1. Change the titles of the `<TabViewItem>` elements and their contents to reflect their purpose.<br/>At this point, text content for the tabs is shown in `<Label>` components with no styling and formatting.
 Apply the `textWrap="true"` property to the respective `<Label>` components to improve the visualization of the text.

+At the end of this stage, your code should resemble this sample:

 ```JavaScript
 new Vue({